 One of the oldest northern villages in Vietnam

 What impresses Nom village is the rustic, simple, and sincere rural lifestyle.
-All are still maintained almost intact and are little affected by the “tornado” of urbanization.
+All are still maintained almost intact and are a little affected by the “tornado” of urbanization.

 Typical relics at pagodas and communal houses still preserve many valuable artifacts such as Buddha statues, stone incense trees, stone towers, bronze bells, wooden incense altars, parallel sentences, royal plaques, palanquins, etc.